francoisl/IPPShowMoarConnections/README.md

 # IPPShowMoarConnections
-Adds an option on the Intuit Partner Platform app summary page to see all the connections of your app by default, instead of just 10.
+Adds an option on the Intuit Partner Platform app summary page to see all the connections of your app.

 ## Install